samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > which you'll sustain 75 minutes of effort between 90-95% FTP which will be
 > very close to the effort you'll try to hold during your race-day bike leg.
 > Then, you'll dismount and transition quickly into your running gear right
-> before you take off on a fairly short20-minute run at a Moderate-Hard, RPE8
+> before you take off on a fairly short 20-minute run at a Moderate-Hard, RPE8
 > pace where you'll get up to race pace quickly.
 OR Olympic-Distance Triathlon